hashgraph/hedera-services/platform-sdk/docs/core/dynamic-address-book/roster/glossary-of-terms.md

 ### Pending Consensus Round

-The round that the consensus algorithm is currently attempting to reach consensus on. (equal to the latest consensus round + 1)
+The round that the consensus algorithm is currently attempting to reach consensus on.
+Equal to the latest consensus round + 1.

 ### Rounds Non-Ancient